girls-go-it/girls-go-it.github.io/lessons/conventions_en.md

 `Flask` gives you absolute freedom at this chapter.
 You could put your entire application in one file, or have it spread across multiple packages.
 Still I'd consider the following patterns.

+##### __3.0.
+Virtualenv__

+The virtual env has to be situated inside the top project directory.
+The virtualenv will create a hardlink to the default python interpreter, I suggest in to be python2.7.

+To create a virtualenv:

+	mkdir myapp
+	cd myapp
+	virtualenv env

+To activate the virtualenv, use the following:

+	cd myapp
+	source env/bin/activate

+To deactivate the virtualenv:

+	deactivate

+I think that these commands are enough to run the summer camp.

 ##### __3.1.1.
 Single Module__

 If we're talking about a quick minimal project this is your best choice.